japa/japa.dev/content/docs/test-context.md

 The context object is isolated between tests; hence you can safely assume that properties/mutations from one test context will not leak to other tests.

-## Adding custom properties to the Context
+## Extending context

-The Test Context is extensible by nature.
+The Test Context class is extensible by nature.
 You can use the Macros and Getters to add custom properties to it.

 :::note
 You can write the code for extending the context within the `bin/test.js` file or create a new file and import it inside the `bin/test.js` file.